sdowding/resume/README.md

 ### Technical Lead / Programmer Analyst, ATB Financial
 ###### April 2015 - Present, Edmonton AB
 ATB Financial is an Alberta based bank servicing almost a million customers.
-My work focused on their online banking and investment expierences.
+My work focuse on their online banking and investment expierences.

 ###### Project: Online Investment 'Fintech'
 * Project focused on providing easy and paperless way for customers to invest with ATB Invester Services without the need to meet a financial advisor in person or on the phone.
-* Fullstack development of a responseive single page application using AngularJS, CSS media queries, and flexbox
+* Fullstack development of a responseive single page application using AngularJS, CSS media queries, and flexbox.
-* Stateless Java based REST backend microservices using Spring Boot.and Zuul
+* Stateless Java based REST backend microservices using Spring Boot and Zuul.
 * Secured with JWT web tokens.
-Automated blue/green deployments, git source control
+Automated blue/green deployments, git source control.

 ###### Project: Online Banking (Corporate & Retail)
+* The online banking websites are load balanced ASP.NET WebForms applications with backend application services.
-* Coordinated and Implemented a Two-Factor authentication initiative which allows ATB customers to secure their online banking transactions with a verification code sent via text message
+* Developed a two-factor authentication initiative which allows ATB customers to secure their online banking transactions with a verification code sent via text message.
-* Inproved online banking response times by identifying bottlenecks and applying asynchronous processing to reduce overhead when calling backend systems
+* Inproved online banking response times by identifying bottlenecks and applying asynchronous processing to reduce overhead when calling backend systems.
 * Provide 24/7 on-call support for the online banking system.

 **Tech & Tools:**